swiftlang/swift-evolution/proposals/0153-compensate-for-the-inconsistency-of-nscopyings-behaviour.md

 print( lab.employee ) 	// Prints "Isaac Newton, Astronomer"
 ```

-It is undeniably reasonable to enfoce programmers to access instance variables directly from initializer methods because of the potential troubles made by setter methods' additional side-effects when the initialization is not complete yet.
-However, I believe we at least should be warned by Swift compiler when we assigned an instance of `NSCopying` conforming class to a class's property declared as `@NSCopying` during the initialization.
+It is undeniably reasonable to enforce programmers to access instance variables directly from initializer methods because of the potential troubles made by setter methods' additional side-effects when the initialization is not complete yet.
+However, I believe we at least should be warned by the Swift compiler when we assigned an instance of `NSCopying` conforming class to a class's property declared as `@NSCopying` during the initialization.

-In Objective-C, developers can make decision on this process explicitly by writting done either:
+In Objective-C, developers can make a decision on this process explicitly by writing done either:

 ```objc
 - ( instancetype )initWithName: ( NSString* )name {